angular/tsickle/README.md

 ### Build & Test commands

-- `npm run build` builds the code base.
+- `yarn build` builds the code base.
 - Run `tsc --watch` for an interactive, incremental, and continuous build.
-- `npm run lint` checks for lint.
+- `yarn lint` checks for lint.
-- `yarn test` runs unit tests, e2e tests and checks for lint.
+- `yarn test` runs unit tests, e2e tests and checks for lint (but make sure to `yarn build` first or run tsc!).
 Set the `TEST_FILTER` environment variable to filter what golden tests to run.

 ### TypeScript AST help